StauroDEV/blumen/README.md

 # blumen

-**Blumen** is a tool to deploy websites on IPFS in a decentralized manner, fully managed by the user.
+**Blumen** is a powerful CLI and API library to deploy web apps on IPFS in a self-custodial manner.

 ## Features

-- Multi-provider IPFS pinning
+- **Multi-Provider Deployment**: Deploy your web app simultaneously on multiple IPFS providers, including web3.storage and Gateway3, ensuring redundancy and availability.
-- ENS integration
+- **ENS Integration**: Seamlessly integrate with ENS to update your Content-Hash, making it easier for users to access your web app via ENS.
-- Gnosis API support
+- **Gnosis Integration**: Update your ENS Content-Hash using a multisig contract on the Gnosis platform, adding an extra layer of security and decentralization.
-- Supports Node.js 16 and newer
+- **Node.js 16.8+ Support**: Compatible up until Node.js v16.8

 ## Getting Started

 ### Installation

-Node.js 18+ is required.
+Node.js 16.8+ is required.

 ```sh
 pnpm install -g blumen